yehezkiel1086/yehezkiel1086/README.md

 # Agent 1086, What's your emergency?

-A Software Developer and A Cyber Security Enthusiast.
+A Fullstack Software Developer and A Cyber Security Enthusiast.

 ## Tech Stacks